 Prior to any words on when a credit card should not be used, let’s discuss those instances when it definitely should.
 The prevailing wisdom states that credit cards should be used to serve one of the following two purposes:

 As a means to build credit.
 There is no need to borrow money to purchase a certain item you want.
 On the other hand, you are attempting to build up your credit and that can’t be done without digging out that dusty old credit card from the depths of the desk drawer and putting it to use.

-A last ditch option when an emergency comes along.
+A last-ditch option when an emergency comes along.
 Nobody actually expects their car to die in the middle of the freeway a thousand miles from home.
 Or a basement pipe to crack and spill nasty “stuff” all over their basement.
 (Not that I’m bitter.)
 So you might not always have that extra $500-$1,000 just lying around waiting for you to use.
-That’s where having a credit card to bail you out comes in handy.
+That’s where having a credit card to bail your outcomes in handy.

 Granted, you really shouldn’t use your card for toilet paper and soap.
-But life is not always that simple. ‘s not always that simple.
+But life is not always that simple.
 I wish it was, but it’s not.
 There’s always the part where, whether you’re using a credit card or not, those everyday items cost money.
 And thanks to the dip in the economy and an employment rate at 9% and climbing, that money is in short supply for many, many families these days.

 When given the choice between buying formula for the baby and not having any when the next feeding rolls around, you’re going to whip out that plastic without thinking twice.
 Believe me, I’ve been there.
 The money crunch hurts.
 But there’s an upside to using your credit card for the usual suspects that you’re going to enjoy if you did your homework when you picked your card in the first place, and that’s reward points program.